NicolasJaussaud/BSQ/README.md

 # BSQ
-The purpose of this project is to find the biggest square.
+The purpose of this project is to create a fully functionnal shell, inspired of "tcsh".
-The 'o' representing obstacles.
-When the biggest square was find, the '.' are replaced by 'x'.
+This is the last project of the first years at Epitech.

 # PRECONDITIONS
 -gcc
 -make

 # EXECUTION
-"./bsq map"
-you have to disposition 2 map.
+"./42sh"

 # CREDIT
 Langage C | Nicolas Jaussaud